What You Need to Know About Statin Drugs

 - Surgery to improve blood flow to the heart and unstable angina in women

 Statins may also help lower blood pressure.

-Larger doses of statin drugs are associated with greater likelihood of side effects, and additional risk factors such as other drugs, older age, diabetes and high triglycerides also increase the chances of adverse effects.
+More massive doses of statin drugs are associated with higher likelihood of side effects, and additional risk factors such as other drugs, older age, diabetes and high triglycerides also increase the chances of adverse effects.

 If your doctor prescribes statins, some common side effects that you may have include:

 Memory loss and confusion.
 Memory loss is reported by some, but the evidence is inconclusive.
 Therefore, the debate continues over whether statins may have damaging effects on brain function.

 Approximately 17 percent of patients who take a statin experience some mental confusion.
 Although this is not an extremely high level, it still is enough to warrant trying to lower high cholesterol levels with better nutrition and lifestyle changes.

 Elevated blood sugar levels and increased risk of diabetes.
 It is now accepted that there is an increased risk of type 2 diabetes in statin users.
 One study reported a 9 percent increase in risk; another said a 13 percent growth in danger.

 The reason for this is that statins appear to promote diabetes by interfering with insulin secretion by the beta cells of the pancreas and by lowering insulin sensitivity.